 First and foremost, a team needs to clearly define the goal.
 What is the team trying to accomplish?
 Is it a problem that needs to be solved?
 Is it a potential opportunity for growth that needs to be explored?
 By defining the goal, the team also will define the project scope.
 This is essential to do early on in a project.

-At this point, someone on the team write the goal or problem statement at the top of a large poster board or easel pad.
-And the TMAP is begun.
+At this point, someone on the team writes the goal or problem statement at the top of a large poster board or easel pad.
+And the TMAP has begun.
 The other four steps will be put on the board or pad below the initial statement.
 For this example, a generic problem can be used to clearly illustrate all the steps.
 Here is a common problem encountered in the manufacturing world:

 “The receipt and processing of delivered materials takes too much time.”